ibtissammassa/ibtissammassa/README.md

   <b>Ibtissam Massa</b>
 </h1>

 Hey!
-I'm Ibtissam Massa, an Engineering Student at ENSA Agadir, Morocco.
-I'm learning programming through small projects on the side.
+I'm Ibtissam Massa, a passionate programmer who takes responsibility seriously and is known for being an excellent team player.
+I put in my best effort in every role I take and genuinely enjoy the journey.
+Currently, I'm in my third year as a software engineering student at ENSA Agadir, focusing on my computer science degree.I'm skilled in JS and Java, and I'm progressively expanding my programming skills by learning different languages.

 <br>